lalit1029/applications/README.md

   - retrieve_row(id): retreieve row with Row id=id
   - retrieve_rows(): retrieve all rows in table
   - def countrecs(): Count total records.

+  Application 2:
+  ProcessWebpage is python application used to make changes to the HTML page dynamically while updating HTML attributes, HTML tag content etc. Still, I am adding more functioanlity to it.